gdewael/cpg-transformer/README.md

 # CpG Transformer

-This repository contains code, pre-trained models and instructions on how to use CpG Transformer **paper coming soon** <!-- TODO -->
-for imputation of single-cell methylomes.
+This repository contains code, pre-trained models and instructions on how to use CpG Transformer ([preprint paper link](https://www.biorxiv.org/content/10.1101/2021.06.08.447547v1)) for imputation of single-cell methylomes.
 A stand-alone version of our novel 2D self-attention mechanism is available at [this repo](https://github.com/gdewael/2Dslidingwindow-attention-pytorch).